 In Sprouting Seed: The removal of the thin "coat" of a Lentil by machine.
 The only decorticated Lentil we usually sell we call Orange Lentil.
 It is most commonly a decorticated Crimson Lentil.
 For further confusions see Hulled.

-Diatomaceous Earth (DE) is an insecticide approved for organic use.
+Diatomaceous Earth (DE) has many uses (click that link to find out all it can do for you - it's quite amazing), but for our purpose - it is an insecticide approved for organic use.
 DE is sometimes applied to seeds (usually on the farm), to keep the insect pests; the Indian Meal Moth or Weevils at bay.
 DE has absolutely no affect on a kitchen grown crop.
 We rarely have insect problems, but we have used DE ourselves at times, though it looks so bad when we put seeds in bags that we avoid it.
 So - if you purchase seeds from us and they have DE (we will mention it in the NOTES section of particular seed/mix page, if they have it), please excuse the dusty look and go ahead and grow your crop.
 Rinsing the seeds well before Soaking will remove most of the DE anyway.
 While I'm on the subject I'll mention that we may see more seeds with DE in the coming year (2013).
 With hot, dry weather insects can be a real problem for seed farmers.
 With drought conditions lessening their crop yields they have to take extra care to keep what seed they have, safe from pests.
 Family farms operate on VERY low profit margins and we all depend on them to keep going and growing our food.
 Though we dislike DE because it diminishes the visual appeal of what we sell, we understand and respect why it is there.

 An authoritative principle, belief, or statement of ideas or opinion, especially one considered to be absolutely true.